Nucleon effective mass in hot dense matter: Results

 Finally we report in Fig.~\ref{f:ns} the calculations of hot beta-stable NS matter at different temperatures.
 The proton fraction $x_p$ and the effective masses $m^*_{n,p}$ are plotted as functions of density, for temperatures from 0 to $50\mev$.

+The direct Urca (DU) process, corresponding to neutron $\beta$-decay and its inverse reaction $ n \rightarrow p + e + \bar{\nu}_e,\ p + e \rightarrow n + \nu_e $, is the most efficient neutrino cooling process \cite{gle}.
+It only occurs in cold NSs if the proton fraction is larger than a critical threshold ($x_p\approx0.138$, slightly dependent on the muon fraction), such that energy and momentum can both be conserved at sufficiently high density for these two persistent reactions.

-We see in the upper panel that the BHF EOS with V18+TBF predicts a relatively low threshold value for the fast direct Urca (DU) neutrino-cooling process, close to $\rho_{\rm DU}=0.38\fm3$ at zero temperature, ensuring fast cooling being active in nearly all NSs (see the discussion in Ref.~\cite{Tar16}, for example).
+We see in the upper panel that the BHF EOS with V18+TBF predicts a relatively low threshold density for the DU process, close to $\rho_{\rm DU}\approx0.38\fm3$ at zero temperature, ensuring fast cooling being active in nearly all NSs (see the discussion in Refs.~\cite{Tar16,For18,Wei19}, for example).
 Finite temperature increases the proton fraction due to the presence of thermal leptons and therefore decreases $\rho_{\rm DU}$.
 The temperature mainly affects the low-density domain of the proton fraction, as already observed in our previous works \cite{BS10,Li10,BSL11,Che12,Li13,Li15}.
-In the middle panel, we see that the direct and indirect (decrease of neutron partial density) effects of increasing temperature lead to a decrease of the neutron effective mass at nearly all densities.
+In the middle panel, we see that the direct and indirect (decrease of the neutron partial density) effects of increasing temperature lead to a decrease of the neutron effective mass at nearly all densities.
 The values are somewhat higher than in symmetric matter, see Fig.~\ref{f:beta}.
-The proton effective mass, displayed in the bottom panel, shows a similar flattening behavior with increasing temperature, with a weak dependence on the density for $\rho \gtrsim 0.4 \fm3$.
+The proton effective mass, displayed in the bottom panel, shows a similar flattening behavior with increasing temperature, with a value of about 0.7 and a weak dependence on the temperature and density for $\rho \gtrsim 0.4\fm3$.